 Indigenous cultures are in danger of being absorbed by modernity and western culture all over the world.
 Certainly, the call of the urban centers and capitals must be tempting for young indigenous people.
 Cities continue to grow and local village continue to shrink.
 Sometimes, it may seem like there is no choice; one must move to the city or die impoverished.
 Tourism completely changes this dichotomy, giving families a choice to move or stay, at will.
 Thanks to tourism, there is money to be made near home.

-You may be planning your safari in Africa, but are not sure exactly which country you want to visit.
+You may be planning your African safari, but are not sure exactly which country you want to visit.
 Global Basecamps has published a guide that will help you make this decision!
 Click below to learn more!